Upwork Review: Is It Right for Your Business?

 Bottom Line

-The freelance economy is expected to continue to grow, with one study indicating that nearly 60% of non-freelance remote workers are considering freelancing in the future.
+The freelance economy is expected to continue to grow, with Upwork’s own data indicating that nearly 60% of non-freelance remote workers are considering freelancing in the future.
 Upwork makes it easy to find, manage, and pay remote workers on an hourly or project basis.
-With plans that add extra tools and even a way to handle payroll for remote employees and freelancers, it’s a system that can help you manage the workforce of the future.
+It offers plans that provide additional tools and even facilitate payroll management for remote employees and freelancers, making it a valuable system for workforce management in the digital era.

 Upwork is free to use until you pay your first freelancer, and then it charges a 5% fee.
 Head over to the platform to find your workers.